-Solid Reel Hydraulic Circuit
+7.3.2 - Solid Reel Hydraulic Circuit

-Pressure from the windrower feeds the barrel end of the left-hand cylinder.
-As the cylinder barrel rises, oil below the piston is displaced.
+Pressure from the windrower feeds the barrel end of the left-hand reel lift cylinder.
+As the cylinder rod rises, oil is displaced.
 The volume of the rod on the left cylinder matches the volume of the barrel on the right cylinder.
 The displaced oil causes the right cylinder to raise.
 This cylinder has a vent to bleed air from the system.

-Reel Arm Leveling and Height Adjustment
+7.4 - Reel Arm Leveling and Height Adjustment